apetkau/microbial-informatics-2014/labs/mst/README.md

 1. Click on **File > Load Dataset**.
 2. Name this dataset *Lab2*.
 Set the Dataset Type to *MLST*.
 When finished, click Next.
 3. Click on **Browse ...** and find the file *microbialinformatics2014/labs/mst/sampleAPfile.txt*.
-This file contains a set of sequence types (in column ST) and the allelic profile data used to define that type.
+This file contains a set of sequence types (in column *ST*) and the allelic profile data used to define that type.
 The contents of the file look as below.

     ```
     ST   gki  gtr  murI  mutS  recP  xpt  yqiZ
     1    10   6    6     6     12    13   8
     2    5    4    4     1     2     15   2
     3    5    3    4     1     6     2    1
     ```

 4. Click on **Next** to continue.
 5. Click on **Browse ...** and find the file *microbialinformatics2014/labs/mst/sampleADfile.txt*.
-This file contains data from a number of isolates including the sequence type (stored in column ST).
+This file contains data from a number of isolates including the sequence type (stored in column *ST*).

     ```
     Strain     emm type  Group carbohydrate  ST  Location   Collection
     168554     stG485    G                   47  Portugal   UL
     171712     stG480    G                   38  Portugal   UL
     220269     stG2078   G                   15  Portugal   UL
     223754     stC839    C                   3   Portugal   UL
-    230631	stG480	G	8	Portugal	UL
-    231995	stC74a	G	29	Portugal	UL
     ```

 6. Set the **Key** to be the sequence type (*ST*) column.